 (Best budget balance bike — $)

 Why it’s great: Its unique design makes it perfect for kiddos just learning the concept of riding a balance bike while keeping them safe.
 The protective ball in the middle of the handlebar provides added protection when you’re little loses their balance, and the padded handlebars protect from sudden stops and make it easy for little hands to grip.
 If your child needs to take a quick break, there is a convenient footrest in the middle of the frame under the seat.
 It comes in a few different colors so you can get your tot involved by picking out the one they like best.
 It’s also fairly easy to put together so your little one can quickly be on their way to play with their new toy while saving you time too.

-Keep in mind: Some parents have mentioned that the handlebars can be fragile and wear out quicker than on other bikes.
-The seat post doesn’t go very high, so it’s not the greatest for tall or older toddlers.
+Keep in mind: The seat post doesn’t go super high, so it’s not ideal for tall or older toddlers.

 Good for: Tots 18 months – 3 years olds who need a little added protection when they fall down.